FIFO-Tahiti Screens Brilliant Pacific Themed Films

 By Kassi Berg

-For those with a passion for Pasifika, viagra order this year’s film competition and screening in Tahiti is a real treat.
+For those with a passion for Pasifika, this year’s film competition and screening in Tahiti is a real treat.
 The Pacific Documentary Film Festival, FIFO, is in the heart of downtown Papeete, a bustling urban city unlike any other in the Pacific.
 The Festival is being hosted at the Cultural Center (Maison de la Culture), a maze of auditoriums converted into theaters, fully staffed with young locals sporting FIFO-themed shirts.

 The Grand Theatre, screening venue